bahrmichael/innohacks2017/backend/README.md

 Returns the current state of the user.
 Can be either `onboarding`, `new_session` or `continue`.
 These states are used by lambda to determine the greeting text upon skill startup.

+### GET /openapi/user/{user}/repeat/

+Returns the latest sentence or list of unknown words depending on the `userContext` which can either be `sentence` or `explain`.

+The list of unknown words may be reduced by /resolve/{state}/.

+The context switch is done to reduce the number of intent and "just repeat the last thing" Alexa said.

 ### /openapi/user/{user}/sentence/

 This is the sentence context.
 When starting the app, the first call must be to `/random/` to pick a first sentence to learn on.